owlsdepartment/ovee/docs/reactivity/overview.md

 ## Building dialog system

 Let's say you have a lot of dialogs and would like to keep and manage them in one, global place.
-We can start with singleton class:
+We can start with a singleton class:

 ```js
 let instance;